chauff/cse1500-web-transcripts/_lectures/css.md

 When building web applications that should work across a range of browsers (old and new), you will often come across the terms **shims**, **fallbacks** and **polyfills**.
 These are all terms used to provide HTML5 (which includes CSS3) functionalities in browsers that do not natively support them.

-## Take-aways of book chapter 3
+## Take-aways of the required reading

-Having read Chapter 3 of the course book, you should be able to style HTML elements with CSS.
+Having worked through the required reading, you should be able to style HTML elements with CSS.

 You have also learned about three types of style sheets: